GEcaiIT/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohort_config.rst

 Altering Cohort Configuration in a Running Course
 *************************************************

-The configuration of the cohort feature should be complete and stable before your course begins.
+The configuration of cohorts in your course should be complete and stable before your course begins.
 Manual cohort assignments should be completed as soon as possible after any student enrolls, including any enrollments that occur while your course is running.

-If you decide that you must alter cohort configuration after your course starts and activity in the course discussion begins, be sure that you understand the consequences of these actions:
+If you decide that you must alter cohort configuration after your course starts and activity in the course discussion begins, be sure that you understand the consequences of these actions.

 * :ref:`Changing Student Cohort Assignments`
 * :ref:`Renaming a Cohort`